canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/find-ubuntu-images.rst

    .. tab:: Using describe-images

-      The EC2 describe-images API is the native AWS discovery mechanism for public Amazon Machine Images (AMIs).
+      The EC2 ``describe-images`` API is the native AWS discovery mechanism for public Amazon Machine Images (AMIs).
 Instead of looking up a stored parameter, you query the EC2 catalog directly.
-By filtering on Canonical's owner ID and a name pattern you can programmatically locate the latest Ubuntu AMI with a single AWS CLI call:
+By filtering on Canonical's owner ID and a name pattern, you can programmatically locate the latest Ubuntu AMI with a single AWS CLI call:

       .. tabs::
          .. tab:: For EC2